Szabold1/42_push_swap/README.md

 ## About

-This project, named Push Swap, is a simple yet challenging algorithm task where the goal is to sort a set of integer values using two stacks and a defined set of instructions.
+This project is a simple yet challenging algorithm task where the goal is to sort a set of integer values using two stacks and a defined set of instructions.
 The objective is to create a program in C called `push_swap` that generates the smallest possible sequence of instructions in the Push Swap language to sort the integers provided as arguments.

 ## Rules